cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

     *default:* {}
   * `gcp_config`
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
   * `additional_settings`
-    Additional setting for target proxy
+    Additional setting for the target proxy.

     *default:* {}
   * `use_external_resource`
-    Indicate whether the resource exists and use existing (true) or if Cloudify should create new resource (false).
+    Indicates whether the resource exists and should be used (`true`), or if Cloudify should create a new resource (`false`).

     *type:* boolean
     *default:* False